 Basically, if you sold the property and filed single with a realized profit of under 250k or filed jointly with a realized profit of under 500k and lived there for 2 years, the IRS doesn’t want to know about it.
 If unforeseen circumstances have come up causing you to not meet these requirements, there is the possibility that you can receive a reduced or partial exclusion.
 For example, this can be due to a change in employment.

-Home improvement tax deductions
+Expenses you can deduct when selling a home: Home improvement tax deductions

 According to the current tax code, repairs like painting, enhanced curb appeal, fixing broken doors, or just general selling cost items to get the home ready for selling are not allowed to be deducted from a tax return.
 However, increasing the cost basis by tacking on costs for capital improvements are allowed.